Ann Arbor Area Transportation Authority: First AATA-run buses

+Expansion

+In late 1973, Washtenaw Community College provided funds to run a bus service from Arborland Center to their campus in Ann Arbor Charter Township.
+The township government refused to provide its own funds towards the bus service.
+That same year, the AATA offered their first paratransit line with a wheelchair-accessible van service within city limits.

+On 18 February 1974, the first AATA bus between Ann Arbor and Ypsilanti ran, going from downtown Ann Arbor along Washtenaw Avenue to downtown Ypsilanti and into Ypsilanti Charter Township.
+On-demand bus service branded as Teltran started later that year within the city limits of Ann Arbor.
+By mid 1974, the AATA's bus system had over a million annual riders.

+In the late 1980s and early 1990s, the AATA under director Michael Bolton worked with the city and the University of Michigan to create a 20-year transportation plan.
+The American Public Transit Association gave the AATA its annual bus safety award in June 1991.
+Bolton left the AATA for Capital Metro in 1994.

-The AAATA was the first transit authority in the United States to operate low-floor buses when, in early 1993, they took delivery of ten New Flyer D40LF buses.
-In terms of operation, only two Canadian authorities and the Port Authority of New York and New Jersey operated such buses prior to the AAATA.
+The AATA was the first transit authority in the United States to operate low-floor buses when, in early 1993, they took delivery of ten New Flyer D40LF buses.
+In terms of operation, only two Canadian authorities and the Port Authority of New York and New Jersey operated such buses prior to the AATA.

 In November 2012, the AATA broke ground on the new Blake Transit Center, at a cost of $8.1 million.
 The new 2-story, 12,019-square-foot downtown transit hub replaced a one-story structure built at the site at 328 South Fifth Avenue in the 1980s.
 The new Blake Transit Center was officially opened for use on July 7, 2014.
+The D2A2 bus provides service from the Blake Transit Center to downtown Detroit.

+Rebranding and expansion

 In August 2013, the agency's board voted to change its name from the Ann Arbor Transportation Authority (AATA) to the Ann Arbor Area Transportation Authority (AAATA).
 The name change reflects the addition of neighboring Ypsilanti to the agency board and the growing focus on regional services within Washtenaw County's urban core.
 In December 2013, the Ann Arbor City Council approved adding Ypsilanti Township as a charter member of the AAATA.

-Operations
+Despite reduced bus ridership in other areas of Michigan, AAATA continued expanding its ridership throughout the 2010s through expanded bus service.

+Services

 Fixed routes

-The authority mainly operates fixed-route bus service within its service area.
-Two transit centers, the Blake Transit Center (BTC) in downtown Ann Arbor and Ypsilanti Transit Center (YTC) in downtown Ypsilanti, serve as the system's main hubs; the system also services a number of park and ride facilities in the area.